mechanistic

 The study showed that whether you lift light weights many times or heavy weights fewer times, as long as the total time your muscles are under tension is the same, you get the same muscle growth.
 This supports the idea that total tension matters more than how you spread it out.

-The study says lifting weights creates muscle growth mainly because of the physical tension on muscles, not because of sweat, pump, or hormones — and it doesn’t matter if you lift a little every day or a lot once a week, as long as the total tension adds up.
+This study says lifting weights makes muscles grow mainly because of the physical tension they create, not because of sweat, pump, or hormones — and it doesn’t matter if you lift a little every day or a lot once a week, as long as the total tension adds up.

 This study says it’s not just how heavy you lift, but how long your muscles are working during each rep that makes them grow—so even if you spread out your workouts, what matters most is the total time your muscles are under tension.